tringi/papers/win32-uninstall-from-start.md

   *The Start Menu can then combine it with the proper key, and find the `UninstallString` value by itself.*
   *This approach would also allow the Start Menu to retrieve and display additional data set by the installer.*

+Then either:

+* use IShellLinkDataList to add another block containing this information,

-Then add IShellLink method to write it, e.g.: `SetUninstallKey (LPCTSTR)`.
+* or add IShellLink method to write it, e.g.: `SetUninstallKey (LPCTSTR)`.
   *This means idiomatically extend IShellLink to **IShellLink2** containing the new method, akin to existing ITaskbarList, ITaskbarList2, ITaskbarList3 and ITaskbarList4, not changing IShellLink itself, of course.*

 ## Behavior